Sullivan County Tennessee Assistance Programs.

 First Broad Street United Methodist Church of Kingsport can help with child care, a food pantry, clothes closet, and child or preschool care.
 Other assistance is provided through Carpenter's Helper or KCMC.
 100 East Church Circle, Kingsport, Tennessee 37660, telephone (423) 246-4471

-Sullivan County Christmas, Thanksgiving, and Holiday programs - Toys, free meals, gifts for kids, and much more is available.
+Sullivan County free Christmas, Thanksgiving, and Holiday programs - Toys, free meals, gifts for kids, and much more is available.
 Struggling families can benefit from programs such as Angel Tree or Toys for Tots, and find how to apply for help.
-Click here.
+Click here free holiday help in Northeast Tennessee.

 Feeding and food assistance programs - Most of these are run by pantries in Sullivan County or soup kitchens.
 Families, the working poor, and homeless can get either free boxes of food or even meals.
 Or they can use a nearby clothing closet.

 There are many charities and churches that combat hunger.
 They include Haven of Rest (dial (423) 968-2011), Tabernacle Baptist Church in Kingsport, and about 15 other locations.
-Find a listing of food pantries in Sullivan County.
+Both food pantries, USDA resources and soup kitchens are all available.
+Find a listing of free food pantries in Sullivan County.

 When it comes to other basic needs (such as clothes) then a resident can turn to a charity for help.
 People should inquire into a clothing bank or low cost thrift store.
 Using donations from the community, these centers may offer uniforms for work or school, supplies, free winter coats to children, and much more.
-Click here for information.
+Click here Cree clothes and school supplies Sullivan County.

 Legal support and representation

-If you can’t afford to pay for law advice, Legal Aid of East Tennessee (800-821-1312) is a non-profit law firm / agency that provides free civil legal assistance to low income families in the area.
+If you can’t afford to pay for law advice or court costs, Legal Aid of East Tennessee (800-821-1312) is a non-profit that may help.
+The law firm as well as related agency provides free civil legal assistance to low income families in the area.